Speech Inversion Service User Guide

 - Chen, S., Wang, C., Chen, Z., et al. (2022).
 WavLM: Large-scale self-supervised pre-training for full stack speech processing.
 IEEE Journal of Selected Topics in Signal Processing, 16(6), 1505–1518.

-This service is available for research use, with funding for ~ 4 years following initial deployment.
+This service is available for research use until funding is exhausted.